bensutherland/nano2geno/README.md

 Then re-run it on the untrimmed.fastq with the reverse complement:
 `~/Documents/01_nanopore/nano2geno$ cutadapt -a file:./../IonCode768_revcomp.fa --untrimmed-output untrimmed_both.fastq -o 03b_demultiplexed/reverse_demultiplex/trimmed-{name}.fastq 03b_demultip
 lexed/untrimmed.fastq`

+And finally join these two files:
+`01_scripts/collect_samples.sh`
+(note: currently expect warnings for those that weren't found in the second round)

+Audit the number of reads per sample, will produce `reads_per_sample2.txt`:
+`01_scripts/reads_per_sample.sh`
+(note: contains code from: 'moving every second row to a new column with awk')

 (note this does not include a reverse complement adapters, but it should catch the barcode in the other side.
 May need to make a reverse complement adapter set to trim the adapters off)
 To reverse complement, from Pierre Lindenbaum Biostars : https://www.biostars.org/p/189325/